Khaled Abou El Fadl: Controversies

 In 2006, Abou El Fadl was targeted in an attempted assassination.
 In 2016, Abou El Fadl, a U.S. citizen, was detained by U.S. border officials at the American-Canadian border Reflecting on the experience, he wrote, “ Why was I processed as if I was a visa holder instead of a citizen?
 Why was I searched as if my very skin could be a public threat?
 Why was I left to speculate instead of simply being informed of what was going on and given the opportunity to address the government’s concerns?
 It seems clear to me that despite my background and public identity — so easily accessible to the border guards — I was profiled.”

 Despite Abou El Fadl’s opposition to Wahhabism and fundamentalism, anti-Muslim activist Daniel Pipes has criticized him for his work with The Council on American-Islamic Relations (CAIR), a Muslim civil rights organization.

 Awards and appointments

 Abou El Fadl was awarded the University of Oslo Human Rights Award, the Leo and Lisl Eitinger Prize in 2007, and named a Carnegie Scholar in Islamic Law in 2005.

 He has served on the U.S. Commission on International Religious Freedom, and Board of Directors of Human Rights Watch.
 He continues to serve on the Advisory Board of Middle East Watch (part of Human Rights Watch) and works with human rights organizations such as Amnesty International and the Lawyers' Committee for Human Rights (Human Rights First) in cases involving human rights, terrorism, political asylum, and international and commercial law.
 In 2005, he was listed as one of LawDragon's Top 500 Lawyers in the Nation.
 He has been listed in the Arabian Business Power 500 List of the World's Most Influential Arabs (2011, 2012).

+In 2025, a collection of essays was published in honor of Abou El Fadl, titled The Promise of Sharīʿa with contributions from Sherman Jackson, Ziba Mir-Hosseini, Asma Afsaruddin, and others.